influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.7/guides/querying-data.md

     weight: 30
     parent: Guides
 ---
 Explore and visualize your data in the **Data Explorer**.
 For both InfluxQL and Flux, Chronograf allows you to move seamlessly between using the builder or templates and manually editing the query; when possible, the interface automatically populates the builder with the information from your raw query.
-Choose between [visualization types](/chronograf/latest/guides/visualization-types/) for your query
+Choose between [visualization types](/chronograf/latest/guides/visualization-types/) for your query.

 To open the **Data Explorer**, click the **Explore** icon in the navigation bar: